ham952/Segmentation-keras/README.md

 ### 2. UNet Vs FCN Implementations
 ![result](./images/result2.png)

+### Conlcusion

+ - FCN2 is the natural extension of FCN architectures
+ - FCN2 under current experiment settings, donot provide any better performance.
+ - Ablation studies need to ascertain the performance gaps within the FCN variants
+ - Unet architecture is the most closest implmentation of proposed FCN2 architecture

 ### Citation Details
 If you find this code useful in your research, please consider citing